-- White Trails – these short trails connect the Red Trail with the park’s points of interest (Overlook, Evan’s Mill, Lime Kiln etc.)
+- White Trails – These short trails connect the Red Trail to points of interest throughout the park.

-- Freedom Trail – a ½ mile paved, barrier-free trail located adjacent to the parking lot.
+- Freedom Trail – This is a paved, barrier-free trail located beside the parking lot.
+This trail is roughly 1 mile long and is the only paved trail at Raven Run.

 For your safety and enjoyment, and that of others, please follow the listed rules: